karink520/git-and-github-intro/git_workshop.md

     In general, replace the message in quotation marks with a message about what you did &mdash; what bug did you fix, or what functionality did you add?

 5. Repeat steps 3 and 4 a few times, making changes and committing those changes with a new message each time.
-(This step is for practice with the workflow, but also to mimic what you willreally do with Git, where you are likely to make several commits locally before you arrive at something you would like to push back up to the remote repository.)
+(This step is for practice with the workflow, but also to mimic what you will really do with Git, where you are likely to make several commits locally before you arrive at something you would like to push back up to the remote repository.)
+Try typing `git log` to see a record of your commits, with the most recent at the top (and/or type `git log --all --graph --decorate` for another view of your commits).

 6. Now you'll want to include any changes that have been made to the remote repository while you were making your own changes (in this toy example, of course we'll be up to date, but in real life you might not know if a collaborator might have changed something while you were working).
 We'll repeat steps 1-2.